splunk/observability-workshop/docs/module4/prep.md

     commands will detect it and remind you to do so if necessary.
     ```

-### Step 2: Creating your EC2 Instance
+### 3.2 Create EC2 Instance

 Creating the EC2 instance is done in two steps, a planning phase and an apply phase.

-The planning phase will validate the terraform scripts and check what changes it will make to your AWS environment.
-The apply phase will actually create the instances.
+* The planning phase will validate the Terraform scripts and check what changes it will make to your AWS environment.
+* The apply phase will actually create the instance(s).

-First you need to provide your AWS credentials to terraform, you do this by providing two environment variables.
+First, you need to create environment variables for your AWS access keys.

 === "Input"